PRECISION AGRICULTURE

 1923 - present

 Our Story began in 1923 when Mariano Sorbello left Catania, Italy and arrived at Ellis Island, New York City after serving in WWI.
-He married Rose Greco and moved upstate to the beautiful rolling countryside of Granby Town, situated near Lake Ontario on the Oswego River.
-Mario began his new life “share-cropping” 15 acres of low-lying, dark, rich, organic “muck soil”.
+He married Rose Greco and moved upstate to the beautiful rolling countryside of Granby, situated near Lake Ontario on the Oswego River.
+Mario began his new life share-cropping 15 acres of low-lying, dark, rich, organic muck.
 Muck is the soil left behind from receding waters that formed Lake Ontario after the Ice Age.
 He grew hardy, pungent, northern yellow onions that could store all winter.
-Mario handed the business to his son Morris in 1971 and with his young twin sons, David and Dana, increased the farm to approximately 70 acres.
-In 1987, they formed the corporation of Sorbello and Sons, Inc.

-Sorbello and Sons has expanded to 65,000 square feet of onion storage and packing facility to handle 352 acres of onions.
-All onions are stored in 20-bushel wooden boxes and are available from September 1st through April 15th.
-In addition, 400 acres of corn and soybeans are grown.
+Sorbello and Sons has expanded to 72,000 square feet of onion storage and packing facility to handle 362 acres of onions.
+All onions are cured and stored in 20-bushel wooden boxes and are available from September 1st through April 15th.
+Our onions are shipped in 2500# bulk bags.
+In addition, 400 acres of garlic, corn and soybeans are grown.

 CONTACT